 Here are some of our tips for moving in Seattle:

 Plan ahead!
 Begin preparing for your move about 12 weeks ahead to allow time to pack without undue stress.
 Remember that summer and the end of each month are the busiest times for movers.
 If you plan to move during a busy time please schedule well in advance.
+Prepare to move with confidence with these popular tips for a successful move.

-Remember to tell the movers about any obstacles – steep or narrow driveways that the truck cannot access, narrow doors or stairwells, lack of close parking can all complicate your move.
+Remember to tell the Seattle movers about any obstacles – steep or narrow driveways that the truck cannot access, narrow doors or stairwells, lack of close parking can all complicate your move.
 Your movers need to know about these things so they can plan accordingly to keep your costs down.

 To save on the cost of your move: dispose of unwanted goods and clothing – hold a garage sale, donate to a charity, or discard unused items to avoid paying to move or store things you don’t want.